 Dolly Khanna, the name we hear along with Rajiv Khanna.
-The couple is based on Chennai.
+The couple is based in Chennai.
 Rajiv Khanna has graduated as a chemical engineer from prestigious IIT Madras.
-During their initial days, they raised capital from the sale of family business named ‘Kwality Milk foods’ to Hindustan Unilever in 1995.
+During their initial days, they raised capital from the sale of a family business named ‘Kwality Milk foods’ to Hindustan Unilever in 1995.
 Since then the golden couple has not looked back.
-She is into the stock market since 1996 and her portfolio is managed by her husband Rajiv Khanna.
-Rajiv Khanna is widely known as a brain behind Dolly Khanna’s holdings in the equity market.
+She is in the stock market since 1996 and her portfolio is managed by her husband Rajiv Khanna.
+Rajiv Khanna is widely known as the brain behind Dolly Khanna’s holdings in the equity market.
 Her holdings range from the plastic company to the pressure cooker manufacturer.

 Their first multi-bagger in their portfolio was Hawkins Cookers.
 They kept buying stocks till June’09 at the price of 130-140.
 Today is stock is worth Rs 3400 and also the company has given 70% of its profit as dividends.

 Avanti Feeds, Nilkamal, Rain Industry, Emkay Global, NOCIL, PPAP Auto, Sterling Tools, Thirumalai Chemicals, Asian Granito are the few examples of her stocks that went to become multi-baggers once she added them to her portfolio.